RPGroup-PBoC/mwc_growth/code/processing/growth_curves/20180216_37C_glucose_O2_growth/README.md

 6. Growth measurements were performed by puncturing the nylon cover with a pipette and withdrawing 500 µL of culture.
 This aliquot was then transferred to a plastic cuvette (2 mL maximal volume) and measured using a table-top spectrophotometer.
 An M9 blank was measured at each time point and used as a reference.

 ## Analysis Protocol

+1. The elapsed time was calculated manually in the spreadsheet and was exported to a `.csv` file.

+2. The data was read and was trimmed only to the region of absorbance between 0.1 and 1.0 a.u.
+I defined exponential growth to be in this region.

+3. The initial absorbance (A<sub>0</sub>), growth constant (λ), and likelihood scale parameter (γ from a Cauchy likelihood) was inferred via MCMC.